Seatis/my-teaching-materials/project/hardware/hw-fzs-Todo/README.md

  - When the application is ran by executing `-g` or with any other not listed arguments
  - Then it should show an error message like: `Unsupported argument`, also it should print the usage information

+#### Check task

+  - When the application is ran by executing `-c 3`
+  - Then it should check the second item from the file, if it is listed it should show up as checked

 #### Checked state

  - When the application is ran by executing `-l`
  - Then it should show the checked state for each task like:

 ```
+Num | Tasks
 1 - [ ] Walk the dog
 2 - [ ] Buy milk
 3 - [x] Do homework
+4 - [ ] Do something
 ```
 The state of the todos should be stored in the storage file.
 (CSV is recommended)

-#### Check task

- - When the application is ran by executing `-c 2`
- - Then it should check the second item from the file, if it is listed it should show up as checked

 #### Check task error handling
 1: